Skip to main content

 From 1 April 2026

-- No existing private providers of restricted children’s services will be able to vary their registration to add another restricted children’s service
+• Existing for-profit providers of restricted children’s services will not be able to vary their registration to add another restricted children’s service

 From 1 April 2027

 No expansion of existing for-profit provision.
-Existing for-profit providers will not be able to:
+The following restrictions will apply:

 From 1 April 2030